majkamichal/naivebayes/README.md

 ## 2. Installation

-Just like many other `R` packages, `naivebayes` can be installed from the `CRAN` repository by simply executing in the console the following
+The `naivebayes` package can be installed from the `CRAN` repository by simply executing in the console the following line:
-line:

 ``` r
 install.packages("naivebayes")